 Employees are designated as either classified or certified.
 "Classified employees" are those individuals who work in positions that do not require certification.
-"Certified employees," who fall into the "exempt employees" category, are those individuals who work in positions that require certification(s), including individuals in faculty positions.
+"Certified employees," who fall into the "exempt employees" category, are those individuals who work in positions that require certification(s) and who have completed certification requirements designated by the Department of Elementary and Secondary Education (DESE), including individuals in faculty positions.